Typhoon Krathon shuts parts of Taiwan for a third day as it nears the island with extreme rains

 KAOHSIUNG, Taiwan — (AP) — A slow-moving typhoon approaching Taiwan led to school and office closures for a third consecutive day Thursday, with authorities asking people to stay indoors.

-Typhoon Krathon, packing fierce winds and torrential rainfall, was around 50 kilometers (31 miles) southwest of the major port city of Kaohsiung on Thursday morning, traveling northeastward at a speed of 4 kph (2.5 mph), according to the island's Central Weather Administration.
+Typhoon Krathon, packing fierce winds and torrential rainfall, was around 30 kilometers (19 miles) southwest of the major port city of Kaohsiung on Thursday morning, traveling northeastward at a speed of 4 kilometers (2.5 miles) per hour, according to the island's Central Weather Administration.

 It was expected to make landfall later Thursday on Taiwan’s densely populated west coast.
 The typhoon, packing maximum sustained winds near the center of 137 kph (85 mph) and gusts of 173 kph (107 mph), is expected to continue to weaken as it moves inland.